Olena1788/first-project/README.md

 - Exchange/Giveaway page - This page would enable club's members to see the information about plants exchange and giveaways events that take place in the club.

 ## Accessibility
-Descriptive alt attributes were used on images, a sufficient colour contrast was observed throughout the site and menus are accessible by marking the current page as current for screen readers.
+Descriptive alt attributes were used on images and social media links, a sufficient colour contrast was observed throughout the site and menus are accessible by marking the current page as current for screen readers.

 # Technologies Used